RaunakSpak/conflict/README.md

-first html file for codebase
+first html file for check conflict on the GitHub